 This is one of those times.
 I’m of the opinion that certain businesses and individuals are not interested in the proliferation of Apple Cider Vinegar products.
 Also, after using Apple Cider Vinegar in my hair (and around the home) for some years now, I feel I can attest to its vast usefulness.

 Apple Cider Vinegar Hair Benefits Explained

-That said, Apple Cider Vinegar does have a host of benefits to its name.
+That said, there are plenty of Apple Cider Vinegar benefits.
 Undergoing an ACV rinse in your shower once a week (or once every several weeks, as needed) can help your scalp regain balance, and this can make all the difference.
 The scalp houses the follicles (roots), and each follicle nourishes its individual hair shaft.
 The most notable benefits for your scalp and hair are:

 - Apple Cider Vinegar helps to re-establish proper pH levels, and to balance the production of sebum, the body’s natural oil

 - Due to its acidity, Apple Cider Vinegar can help remove residue and grime from the surface of your scalp, thereby preventing buildup

 - ACV helps to condition your hair, keeping it free of knots and adding vitality and shine to your locks